Submit an Article

 Article preview

 How to cite: Uspenskii N.M.
-Materials for understanding the genesis of the Monetnaya Dacha emerald deposit in the Urals // Journal of Mining Institute.
+Contributions to the knowledge of the emerald deposits of the Sverdlovsky mining district in the Urals // Journal of Mining Institute.
 1937.
-Vol. 11 № 1. p.
+Vol. 11.
+Iss.
+1. p.
 161-205.